Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 • sorting line;

-• pyrolysis plant;
+• pyrolysis unit;

 • glass container.

-• first of all, the waste stream goes through a magnetic receiver to sort the metal;
+• First of all, the waste stream goes through a magnetic receiver to sort the metal;

 • sorting complexes can be automated and separate waste using optical devices or semi-automated and use manual labor;

-• plastic products enter the grinding device;
+• plastic products fall into the shredding device;

 • glass waste is sent to a collection container;

-If recyclables are packaged, they can be sold or recycled, depending on which direction is provided by the plant itself.
+If recyclables are packaged, they can be sold or processed, depending on which direction is provided by the plant itself.
 For example, one of the divisions of the enterprise may be a workshop for the production of toilet paper.

-The main problems of MSW processing
+The main problems of solid waste processing

 Problem 1.Lack of funds.

-Problem 2Secondary importance.
+Problem 2.Of secondary importance.

-Problem 3.The absence of responsible persons.
+Problem 3.Lack of responsible persons.

 Problem 6.Lack of fixtures.

-It is more expedient to design new houses without garbage chutes, since in general this will not only provide the possibility of separate waste collection, but also increase cleanliness in the entrances.
+It is more expedient to design new houses without garbage chutes, since in general this will not only provide the possibility of separate waste collection, but will also increase cleanliness in the entrances.

 Problem 8.Lack of planning.